|Upper Pasture||May 3, 1798|

 Hugh’s eyes grew large.
 “We, Hamills, have always followed our passions and now mine drive me hard.
 The English must not continue to rule Ireland.
 We must have an uprising here too, in Ballymena!”

-Across the fairway from the ale tent, Da saw Sgt.
+Across the fairway, Da saw Sgt.
 Bullock dismount his horse at the cooking tent.

 Da turned to Hugh and tossed him three coins.
 “Such talk is best conducted in the privacy of the ale tent.
 Get you both an ale.
 Colleen can have an ade.
 I’ll meet you boys inside.”
 Da turned and reentered the tent.